dmskorea/project2-IEEE-CIS-Fraud-Detection/hjy/readme.md

 - The hour of the day is D9
 - train['D9'] = (X_train['TransactionDT']%(3600*24)/3600//1)/24.0
 - But the feature D9 has too many null values (nearly 87%) so I guess we should still extract hour of the day from TransactionDT
+-  you were absolutely right about useless of year and month .
+But minute , second are really useful.
+I am now trying some time based features.
+- Hour and TransactionPerHour features worked for me.
+- HourTransactionVolume, DayTransactionVolume

 ```
 START_DATE = '2017-12-01'